rz501/Macaulay2-Jupyter-Kernel/README.md

 to name just a couple.

 For details, check out the [documentation](http://m2jk.rtfd.io).
-For bugs or contibuting
+For bugs or requests, open an issue.

-You can even try it online here, however traffic isn't cheap, so I throttle it.

 ## Examples